Subclassing ndarray#

 Besides the additional complexities of subclassing a NumPy array, subclasses can run into unexpected behaviour because some functions may convert the subclass to a baseclass and “forget” any additional information associated with the subclass.
 This can result in surprising behavior if you use NumPy methods or functions you have not explicitly tested.

-On the other hand, compared to other interoperability approaches, subclassing can be a useful because many thing will “just work”.
+On the other hand, compared to other interoperability approaches, subclassing can be useful because many things will “just work”.

 This means that subclassing can be a convenient approach and for a long time it was also often the only available approach.
 However, NumPy now provides additional interoperability protocols described in “Interoperability with NumPy”.
 For many use-cases these interoperability protocols may now be a better fit or supplement the use of subclassing.